Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 November 2024 10.30.06 UTC
+- WIB: Kamis, 14 November 2024 11.30.24 UTC
-- WITA: Kamis, 14 November 2024 11.30.06 UTC
+- WITA: Kamis, 14 November 2024 12.30.24 UTC
-- WIT: Kamis, 14 November 2024 12.30.06 UTC
+- WIT: Kamis, 14 November 2024 13.30.24 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: inspirational
+Kategori: motivational